andrew/ultimate-awesome/README.md

 - [awesome-macos](https://github.com/albertodesi/awesome-macos) - My personal list of awesome software for macOS.
 - [awesome-ai-coding](https://github.com/alexanderop/awesome-ai-coding) - A curated list of awesome AI coding resources, blog posts, videos, and people to follow.
 - [awesome-meetups-video](https://github.com/alfiesal/awesome-meetups-video) - A list of interesting conference talks and great videos about Software Development.
+- [awesome-remote-jobs](https://github.com/alros/awesome-remote-jobs) - List of job boards focused on software engineering and remote jobs.
 - [awesome-core-ai-models](https://github.com/amosgyamfi/awesome-core-ai-models) - Discover Awesome Core AI Models For Any Project.
 - [awesome-video-downloaders](https://github.com/antonio-orionus/awesome-video-downloaders) - A curated list of user-facing apps for downloading video and audio from YouTube and other sites.
-- [awesome-for-spanish-learners](https://github.com/areso/awesome-for-spanish-learners) - List of public repos and useful resources under open licenses.
 - [awesome-barcelona](https://github.com/arturh/awesome-barcelona) - Awesome resources to move to and live in Barcelona.
 - [awesome-free-nonprofits](https://github.com/athman3/awesome-free-nonprofits) - An awesome list of free and discounted resources, tools, and services for nonprofit organizations including Canva, Google Workspace, and more.
 Includes an interactive React application for easy browsing and Markdown documentation for contributions.
 - [awesome-nexa](https://github.com/avasdao/awesome-nexa) - A curated list of TOP resources actively supporting the Nexa blockchain and its growing ecosystem.